Lifetime Adoption > Adoption Oregon

 Hospital Plan and Legal Representation

 Your adoption coordinator will help you create a hospital plan that will dictate who will be in the delivery room, who will hold the baby, who will feed the baby, and who will leave the hospital first, in addition to other details.
 You will also have a legal representative, at no cost to you, who will ensure you understand all your rights and answer all your questions.
-Lifetime Adoption coordinators have been guiding birth mothers in Oregon through the adoption process for over 30 years.
-Get in touch with us so we can help you.

-Child Already Born?
+Thinking About Placing a Child Whose Already Born?

 If you are struggling to parent a toddler or older child (up to age 6) and you are researching how to put a child up for adoption, a professional counselor will help you create a plan to make the transition healthy for you, your child, and the adoptive family.